jhchein/AzureML-Job-Replayer/mltable_yaml_migrator/README.md

 --on-scope-mismatch options:

 - rewrite (default) – substitute subscription/resourceGroup/workspace with target while preserving datastore + relative path.
+With data copy enabled this happens automatically once blobs land in the target workspace.
 - skip – do not import that asset.
 - fail – abort on first mismatch.